theboywhocode/Basic-Keras-API/README.md

 Please Note that this code is written in Python 3.0 and the latest version of Flask (v.
 1.0.2) is used.

 Clone and make the deep learning FUN for yourself :)

+Hope you enjoy building some new stuffs with Keras.